rage/programming-23/data/part-12/1-functions-as-arguments.md

 ## Sort by difficulty

 Please write a function named `sort_by_difficulty(routes: list)` which returns a new list of routes, sorted by difficulty, i.e. grade, from hardest to easiest.
 For routes with the same grade, the longer one is more difficult.
-The scale of climbing route grades is _4, 4+, 5, 5+, 6A, 6A+, ..._ which in practice is the same as an alphabetical order.
+The scale of climbing route grades is _4, 4+, 5, 5+, 6A, 6A+, ..._, which in practice works out as the alphabetical order for strings.

 The function should work as follows: